 Providing information is your choice.
 When you undertake certain actions on our website, such as donating, signing up for our email newsletter, or filling in a form to register your interest in our activities, you knowingly provide us with personal information about you, such as your name, email address, postal address and other information.
-We use this voluntarily provided personal information in order to interact with you and provide relevant services and information on UNHCR work that may be of interest to you.

 What are cookies?

 If you do not wish to have cookies installed on your computer or mobile device, you can set your browser to notify you before you receive a cookie, giving you the chance to decide whether to accept it.
 You can also set your browser to turn off cookies.
 If you do so, however, some areas of UNHCR website may not function properly.

 UNHCR wishes to be transparent with users about how cookies are used, so that you are clear on how your privacy is protected when using UNHCR website.